AmberGraceSoftware/Dex/README.md

 - [X] State and Observables API Implementation
 - [X] Reconciler Full Implementation
 - [X] Unit Test Skeleton Structure
-- [ ] Complete Code Coverage of Most Modules (In Progress)
+- [X] Initial test coverage of Most Modules
-- [ ] Math operator overloads for scalar/vector/other types of observables
+- [X] Math operator overloads for scalar/vector/other types of observables
 - [ ] `Dec.StateDict`, which has the same implementation as `Dec.StateRecord` using statically knowable key/value types
 - [ ] `Dec.Tween`, which uses the same syntax as `TweenService:Create()` with a `:SetParameters` function that changes the whole parameters of the tween in a very familiar syntax.
 Limited to a fixed set of properties, should consider other observable types for animation instead in some cases.
 - [ ] Add reverse/repeat count parameters to `Alpha:Curve()` as well as reverse/repeat count/delay time/tween time to `BaseTimer:CurvedAlpha()`
+- [ ] More extensive Reconciler unit testing and examples
 - [ ] First Stable Release (In Progress)
 - [ ] Full Fusion and Roact interop (Support for Fusion StateObjects interop done!)
 - [ ] Rx interop